 Consider If Can You Keep The Noise Level Calm?

-Did you know that dogs can become easily stressed by loud noises, so it’s essential to keep noise levels low in your home?
+Did you know that dogs can become easily stressed by loud noises, so keeping noise levels low in your home is essential?

 Can you do this?